microsoft/aitour-get-started-with-fabric/lab/tutorial-1-resources.md

 ## Turn on OneLake availability

-1. From the **System overview** page, select the KQL database you created in the previous step.
+1. From the **System overview** page, select the KQL database which was created in the previous step.

     ![Screnshot of the System overview for new eventhouse with Tutorial database selected and highlighted with a red box.](media/select-tutorial-database.png)